WAVE Foundation Internship Programs

 - Summer intern applications must be received by January 22nd.

-Applications should be completed online and will be automatically submitted to the WAVE Foundation’s Volunteer Services Department.
-Should you have any questions regarding the application or any of the volunteer programs, contact us by emailing firstname.lastname@example.org or calling 859.815.1424.
+Applications completed online will be automatically submitted to WAVE Foundation’s Community Engagement Office.
+Should you have any questions regarding the application or any of the volunteer opportunities, contact us by emailing firstname.lastname@example.org or calling 859.815.1424.

 Internship Position Descriptions

 Animal Care Internships